Burton K. Wheeler: World War II

 Following Japan's attack on Pearl Harbor, Wheeler supported a declaration of war saying, "The only thing now to do is to lick the hell out of them."

 Wheeler had always considered himself to be a champion of civil liberties for unpopular groups and World War II was no exception.
-Agreeing with such critics of the Sedition Trial of 1944 as Senator Robert A. Taft and leading constitutional scholar Zechariah Chafee, he regarded the Sedition Trial of 1944 a "disgrace" and a scheme to smear more mainstream critics of FDR's pre-war foreign policy.
+Agreeing with such critics of the Smith Act as Senator Robert A. Taft and leading constitutional scholar Zechariah Chafee, he regarded the Sedition Trial of 1944 a "disgrace" and a scheme to smear more mainstream critics of FDR's pre-war foreign policy.
 Wheeler also criticized the internment of Japanese Americans though he apparently did not speak out publicly.
 In 1962, he recalled that he had "protested to various high-level government officials", including his friend Under Secretary of War Robert P. Patterson, asserting that internment violated the "principles of the Four Freedoms".
 He warned that if the government "can get away with such treatment of citizens of Japanese descent, it can do the same to any minority".

 In 1945, Wheeler was among the seven senators who opposed full United States entry into the United Nations.

 Wheeler sought renomination in 1946 but was defeated in the Democratic primary by Leif Erickson, who attacked Wheeler as insufficiently liberal and for his "pre-war isolationist" views.
 Erickson in turn was defeated by Republican state representative Zales Ecton.
 Wheeler's defeat has been attributed, in part, to a pamphlet by David George Plotkin entitled The Plot Against America: Senator Wheeler and the Forces Behind Him.
 Published by supporters of the Communist Party, the pamphlet accused Wheeler, along with President Harry S. Truman, of being part of a fascist conspiracy.
 Montana writer Joseph Kinsey Howard called it "one of the worst books ever written" about a politician.
 It later emerged that the pamphlet had been backed by an aide of Jerry J. O'Connell, a political rival of Wheeler's in Montana politics.

 One political commentator characterized the fall of Wheeler's political fortunes by the end of his career:

 Though Wheeler was accused of becoming a conservative, even reactionary, he remained consistent to the Populist-Progressive tradition in blaming eastern bankers for his ills.
 In his early years he lumped together the eastern financial interests with capitalism; in 1946 they were partners in crime with Communism.
 The man was the same, as were his methods, but his sense of timing and knowledge of the Montana voter were not as acute as they had been.
 By 1946, Wheeler was more acceptable to conservatives than liberals.